56 Symbolics.jl

 • x * x becomes x^2 (and x^n if more terms).
 Meaning this expression is represented as a power, not a product

 • x + x becomes 2*x (and n*x if more terms).
-Similarly, this represented as a product, not a sum.
+Similarly, this is represented as a product, not a sum.

 • p/q * x becomes (p*x)/q), similarly p/q * x/y becomes (p*x)/(q*y).
 (Division wraps multiplication.)